shubharthaksangharsha/apsara-universal-widget/README.md

 - **Dynamic Visualizer**: Beautiful audio visualization that changes based on who's speaking
   - 🟢 **Green/Gold bars** when you speak
   - 🟠 **Dramatic orange spikes** when Apsara speaks
-- **Clean Visual Indicators**: Minimalist green pulsing dots show active camera/screen share statusion that changes based on who's speaking
+- **Clean Visual Indicators**: Minimalist green pulsing dots show active camera/screen share status

-  - 🟢 **Green/Gold bars** when you speak
-  - 🟠 **Dramatic orange spikes** when Apsara speaks
+### Visual Capabilities
+- **Camera Sharing**: Share your camera feed with Apsara for visual interaction (green dot indicator when active)
+- **Screen Sharing**: Share your entire screen for visual assistance (green dot indicator when active)
+- **Real-time Video Processing**: Apsara can see and analyze what you show via camera or screen
+- **High-Quality Streaming**: Optimized video compression and frame rate for smooth experience

 ### What Apsara Can Do
 Apsara is powered by Google's Gemini 2.0 Flash Experimental model with real-time voice capabilities: